Seahawks post-draft analysis: Who was the biggest steal for the Seahawks?

 The Seahawks said they debated taking Taylor at 27, and that may not just be spin — more than a few analysts thought Taylor could slide into the first round.
 Instead, Seattle was able to get him at 48, and while they had to give up pick 101 to do so, Taylor may well prove worth it.

 The team loves his attitude, displayed by playing through a stress fracture last year for a going-nowhere Tennessee team and still making eight sacks.
 And they were one of the only teams to get a close look at his leg with a personal visit to Renton before travel restrictions kicked in.
+That not only allowed Seattle to get some extra assurance that surgery he had after the season — which included having a titanium rod put in his left — had worked as planned but also meant other teams may not have felt as comfortable.

 “That was a big deal because we thought maybe we had missed our chance in the sense that we really wanted to get him on the rush group,” Carroll said.
 “When we were able to hang through it and get him, that was a big pick for us.”